signalfx/splunk-otel-collector/README.md

 The Splunk distribution of [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) provides a binary that can be deployed as a standalone service (also known as a gateway) that can receive, process and export trace, metric and log data.
+This distribution is supported by Splunk.

-The Collector is an optional component that currently supports:
+The Collector currently supports:

 - [Splunk APM](https://www.splunk.com/en_us/software/splunk-apm.html) via the
   [`sapm`